mjoldfield/or-unit/README.md

 ## Example

-The package’s test script shows the idea:
+An excerpt from the package’s test script shows the idea:

 ```haskell